ClawmanCat/VoxelEngine/README.md

 and other compilers may lack the required C++20 features.
 To install the dependencies, you will need Conan (`pip install conan`).
 It is recommended to use Ninja as the generator, as other generators have not been tested.
-When using `VE_GRAPHICS_API=vulkan`, the Vulkan SDK is required to build the engine.
+The Vulkan SDK is required to build the engine, even if you're compiling with `VE_GRAPHICS_API=opengl`.

 To build the project (with Ninja):
 ```